Kool-K/Vande-Mataram/README.md

 ---

 *Created with passion to celebrate the spirit of India!
-Jai Hind! *🇮🇳
+Jai Hind!
+Vande Mataram!*